Karl O. Thomas

-Karl Owen Thomas (born November 1, 1963) is a United States Navy vice admiral who serves as the 53rd commander of the United States Seventh Fleet since July 8, 2021.
-He previously served as Assistant Deputy Chief of Naval Operations for Operations, Plans, and Strategy and prior to that as the commander of Carrier Strike Group 5.
-In April 2021, he was nominated for promotion to vice admiral and assignment to relieve Vice Admiral William R. Merz as commander of the United States Seventh Fleet.
+Karl Owen Thomas (born 1 November 1963) is a United States Navy vice admiral who serves as the deputy chief of naval operations for information warfare and Director of Naval Intelligence.
+He most recently served as the 53rd commander of the United States Seventh Fleet from 2021.

+Biography

 Born in Fairfax, Virginia, and raised in Northern Virginia, Thomas earned a bachelor's degree in management systems from the Rensselaer Polytechnic Institute in 1986.
 He later received a Master of Science degree in information technology from the Naval Postgraduate School.

-In March 2023, Thomas was assigned as the deputy chief of naval operations for information warfare and director of naval intelligence.